Aththas/resturant/README.md

 5. Add and manage product category and products.

 ## Technologies Used
-Saloon Management System Admin Panel is built using the following technologies and frameworks:
+Saloon Management System Admin Panel is built using the following technologies:

 1. Frontend: Html, css, js
 2. Backend: PHP